ZouXiang2019/WiFi-function-node/README.md

 For tool installation steps, please refer to ESP32 CSI Tool (https://stevenmhernandez.github.io/ESP32-CSI-Tool/)

 WiFN (see our paper) consists of two parts: Station and CSI relay.
 These two parts are connected by SPI bus and handshake line.
-Note: we use ESP32 microcontroller not ESP32 development board for WiFN.
-You can use an ESP32 programmer to write the tool into ESP32 microcontroller.
 The connection method is as follows:
 ***********            ************
 Station       ***       CSI relay